aleshaleksey/fansys23/weapons-armour.md

 ## Disclaimer

-I am not experienced with weapons outside of bows and staves, and nor am I a scholar of medieval weapons.
+I am not a scholar of medieval weapons, and nor am I a martial arts master.
 Therefore this chapter should be taken with pinch of salt with regards to historical realism.